DarkMatterCore/nxdumptool/host/README.md

 If the NSP header size is aligned to the endpoint max packet size, the USB host should expect a [ZLT packet](#zero-length-termination-zlt).

+For more information, read the [NSP transfer mode](#nsp-transfer-mode) section of this document.

 #### EndSession

 Yields no command block.
 Expects a status response, just like the rest of the commands.